 Dynamic values for Sleeve Friction and for Pore Pressure have their own velocity correction factors.
 The resulting adjusted data are calibrated by overlaying the dynamic data with existing static data or soil strength data at the same or nearby site.
 The files are small enough to be emailed from the vessel to the engineers in the office.
-Graphical representation of the results from a recent gCPT deployment (Figure 24).
-Tip resistance and sleeve friction values have been adjusted for the rate effect on them, but pore pressure needs no such dynamic data adjustment.

-Figure 23) gCPT Tool
+Figure 1) gCPT Tool